 My verdict: I’m actually surprised to say it probably wasn’t worth it for me.
 The massage was relaxing and it did feel indulgent, but honestly?
 I’ve felt more relaxed after 15 minutes in those massage chairs at airports.
 I was really expecting to feel amazing afterwards and was disappointed that I didn’t.

 And that could totally be because I was hyper-aware of everything that was going on to the point where I couldn’t fully allow myself to relax, but either way, I came away feeling that it was a nice experience, but it wasn’t 100 euros nice.
-When I went back down to my room afterwards, I just felt pretty normal.
+When I went back down to my room afterwards, I felt normal.

 Would I have another massage in the future?
 I probably would!
 But it most likely wouldn’t be in a Western country with crazy-expensive prices.
 It just didn’t do enough for me for me to justify spending so much.